Quo Vadis Entertainment Center

-This unusual 1960’s-era movie palace, designed by the firm of Yamasaki and Associates, was built for the Wayne Amusement Company in 1966.
+This unusual 1960’s-era movie palace, designed by the firm of Yamasaki and Associates, was built for the Wayne Amusement Company, opening June 22, 1966.
 Its steel-and-glass boxy shape was typical Modernist architecture, but inside, as its name might imply, it carried a Roman Empire theme.

 The original 1,200-seat auditorium opened with the Doris Day comedy "The Glass Bottom Boat".

 In early-1968, two tiny auditoriums opened on the second floor, which had been originally designed as a sprawling restaurant.
 These were called the Penthouse 1 & 2.
 A small restaurant and bar was also opened upstairs.

 An unusual feature was that while customers ate, they could wear headphones and view the movie on the screen of the nearby Algiers Drive-In through a large plate-glass window.

 The Quo Vadis' owners announced in 1969 plans for a third story, which would house a "rooftop-garden" theater seating over 1,000 and featuring a beer garden.
 However, this was never actually built.

 In 1970, the original main auditorium was twinned, seating about 540 each.
 Later in the 1970’s, one of these 540-seat auditoriums was itself twinned.
 The Over 21 restaurant was closed in the early-1980’s and converted into yet another auditorium.